Felix404-student/To-Do-List/README.md

 "JS Todos Exercise" for UMass/Springboard Bootcamp

+Written in Javascript, HTML, and CSS.
+Launch by double clicking the .html file

 # Part 1
 For this assignment you will be combining your knowledge of DOM access and events to build a todo app!